 VoteCal exchanges information with the EDD to get national address change information from the United States Postal Service (USPS) for voter registration records.
 If a voter's address has changed, his or her information will be updated in VoteCal and the voter's registration record and voting history is transferred to the voter's new county.

 VoteCal interacts with the DMV for two main reasons:

-- When a voter applies to register to vote online, he or she has the option of using his or her signature on file with the DMV to "sign" the application.
-VoteCal retrieve signatures from the DMV, appends them to the voter's application, and stores them for access by county elections officials.
+- When a voter applies to register to vote online, the voter has the option of using their signature on file with the DMV to "sign" the application.
+VoteCal retrieves signatures from the DMV, appends them to the voter's application, and stores them for access by county elections officials.